 Why not use this vibe and translate it into an art journal?
 Keeping a travel art journal makes you mindful of what you see and experience rather than just letting the experience of the journey pass.

 As a traveler, you look at architecture differently and observe people and culture with more insight.
 You notice details that you might miss otherwise.

 While filling up your suitcase, be sure to pack a journal.
-Chose the one that’s light and easy to handle.
-Bring a pen, a small stick glue and maybe a colored pencil.
+Choose the one that’s light and easy to handle.
+Bring a pen, a small stick of glue and maybe a colored pencil.
 Pack a pouch for this that you’ll easily take with you.

 While you travel, write down anything that sticks.
-Describe a building, the street atmosphere or vivid colors of the city.
+Describe a building, the street atmosphere, or the vivid colors of the city.
 What astonishes you in that place?
 Is there something you’ve never seen before?
-Make a sketch of shapes, lines or colors.
+Make a sketch of shapes, lines, or colors.

 Collect ephemera on your trip, like tickets, receipts, flyers, maps, etc. It’s great to use them in your journal to tell the whole story.